-Ecommerce calls to action (CTAs) should make it clear to shoppers the action they next step they should take to add an item to their shopping cart, or perhaps complete a purchase.
+A call to action (CTA) or CTA button in ecommerce should make it clear to online users what the next step in their journey will be.
+This could be to add an item to their online shopping cart, sign up to a subscription or perhaps complete the purchase.

 Here, we’ll look at some things to think about when designing or tweaking CTAs.

 CTA Meaning: What Is A Call To Action?